HPCToolkit/auditor-tests/README.md

 ## Test Cases

+The test cases are divided up into two classes: Tier1 and Tier2.
+Tier1 issues are bugs that significantly impede the ability of the HPCToolkit performance tools (https://github.com/hpctoolkit/hpctoolkit) to use LD_AUDIT on forthcoming exascale platforms and ARM A64FX.

+### Tier 1 Issues

 - Auditing dlopen of a shared library that uses R_X86_64_TLSDESC fails.

 - Auditing dlmopen of a shared library fails.